infong/ServerStatus/README.md

 * PHP5 + PHP5_CURL
 * Web Server (lighttpd, apache2, nginx, etc.)
 * mySQL server unless you choose to use a remote mySQL server.
+* SQLite driver if you use a sqlite database.